alinex/node-monitor/README.md

 Check the system load in the last time ranges.
 With the configuration values:

+- remote - the remote server, there to run the sensor
 - warn - the javascript code to check for warn status
 - fail - the javascript code to check for fail status
 - analysis - the configuration for the analysis if it is run